Brief Sampling of Evidence: PORTUS NOVAE ALBIONIS: The Hondius Inset

 A 1950s era photo by Guild member Matthew Dillingham shows the Cove including all of Hall’s pond and corresponding dam.
 From roughly the same position as the photographer, Ray Aker illustrates the probable position of the 1579 artist.
-Used with permission of respective families.

 The correlating agreement with the cove depicted on the Hondius Inset and natural cove off Drakes Estero—Drake’s Cove—are:

 - Agreement between the seal-head shape of the coves

 - Angular agreement at the southwest corner of the coves

 - Angular agreement at the northwest corner of the coves

 - Point for point agreement with indentations on the north side of the coves

 - Corresponding points of land at the end of the bluff on the north side of the coves